 LVHD is a block-based storage system built on top of Xapi and LVM.
 LVHD disks are represented as LVM LVs with vhd-format data inside.
 When a disk is snapshotted, the LVM LV is "deflated" to the minimum-possible size, just big enough to store the current vhd data.
 All other disks are stored "inflated" i.e. consuming the maximum amount of storage space.
 This proposal describes how we could add dynamic thin-provisioning to LVHD such that

-All VM disk writes are channeled through tapdisk3
+All VM disk writes are channeled through tapdisk3 which keeps

 track of how much space remains reserved in the LVM LV.
 When the